 And can I add even if you have no interest in walking London’s hidden rivers you should buy a copy, it’s rather beautifully done.

 Fathers has a mighty talent for combining London trivia with delightful illustrations… This book completes an aquatic trilogy that is so accomplished, we half expect to see a cover endorsement from Old Father Thames himself.

 The clear and attractive maps, and consistency and attractiveness of presentation make this a lovely book just to idly read through, or alternatively it is an ideal guide book to walk the routes yourself.
 It is clear that the author has considerable passion for the subject, and has created a work of the highest possible quality, design and accuracy.

 In all, 12 rivers are profiled in this sumptuous paperback.

-I was interviewed by Selma El-Wardany on BBC Radio London talking about London's Hidden Rivers
+Listen to me talking to Selma El-Wardany on BBC Radio London about London's Hidden Rivers: interview